One of the numbers has been written as a letter. We solve an equation when we calculate the value of the letter.

-As an introduction to algebra, an equation might look like this:
+In an introduction to algebra an equation might look like this:

 The idea is that you’re supposed to find the number that goes in the box to make the calculation correct.

-The big idea of algebra is to use a letter to represent the uknown number until you figure it out (in an equation) or give it a value (in a relation).
+One big idea of algebra is to use a letter to represent the unknown number until you figure it out.
 That is:

 Which we shorten to: